muellerberndt/legion/README.md

 Legion is an AI-driven framework that automates Web3 bug hunting workflows.
 It tracks ongoing bug bounties and contests and launches autonomous agents that can perform arbitrary tasks, such as assessing code revisions and upgrades, evaluating on-chain and off-chain events, searching code for potential bugs, or whatever else the security researcher desires.

-The Legion framework ships with basic functionality.
-The idea is to offer a base framework that can be used by all security researchers while keeping the more advanced features private.
+Legion is meant to be used as a base framework for security researchers.
 By [extending Legion](docs/customization.md), you can enhance the capabilities of your agents and implement your own "alpha" strategies that you might not be willing to share.
 Some ideas:

 - Intelligently prioritize targets using code complexity analysis & EV estimation (payouts, estimated competition, etc.)
-- Integrate more sophisticated vector search and reasoning models to find bugs
+- Integrate more sophisticated embeddings generation and reasoning models to find bugs
 - Add gap analysis in tests suites & automated Foundry test generation / fuzzing to find edge cases
 - (... the list goes on)